bpurinton/PebbleCounts/README.md

 ```

 ## For Mac and Linux Users
 Those using Mac OS or Linux shouldn't have much trouble modifying the above commands slightly (just add a leading `source` to the `activate` and `deactivate` commands above).
 Note that installing openCV and getting it to function properly can be a pain sometimes, especially in the case of Linux.
-In that case it is recommended to find some instructions for installing openCV's Python API for your specific Linux operating system [online](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/), but I don't absolve myself from helping, so you can always [contact me](purinton@uni-potsdam.de).
+In that case it is recommended to find some instructions for installing openCV's Python API for your specific Linux operating system [online](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/).
+The shell script `install_openCV_env_ubuntu18.sh` should allow for a clean install of an openCV inclusive `pebblecounts` conda environment on an Ubuntu v.18 system.

 # Command-line Options
 Great you've got it installed!
 Hopefully that is, we're about to find out!
 Let's navigate to the directory where the three scripts live.
 Open a command prompt (open `cmd` for Windows or open a `terminal` for Linux/Mac) and `cd` to `PebbleCounts` directory.
 On Windows that is: